Henry L. Atherton: Personal

 Clarissa Heath on December 1, 1836.

 Atherton was father to at least one son and three daughters.

 His eldest daughter Eliza married Emile Guyon de Pontblanc in 1858.

-His son Henry L Atherton Jnr was proprietor of Atherton & Coles of New York, a law printers and stationers.
-In 1867, his daughter Constance, married George Henry Forster.
+His son Henry L Atherton Jr. was proprietor of Atherton & Coles of New York, a law printers and stationers, and was married to Helen Plumb, granddaughter of merchant William Yale of the Yale family.
+Their daughter Jeannette Yale Hughes was adopted by her aunt Jeannette Yale (1872) and uncle, artist George H. Hughes.

+In 1867, his daughter Constance, married Senator George Henry Forster.
 His new son-in-law was an attorney and a partner in the law firm, Weeks, DeForest & Forster.

 His wife, Almira died after a long illness on October 21, 1869, in New York City at the age of 54.

-His grandson was Henry Atherton Forster (1868-1932), a lawyer and historian from New York City.
+His grandson was Henry Atherton Forster (1868–1932), a lawyer and historian from New York City.

 Atherton died in Los Angeles, California on October 23, 1896, and is buried at Hillside Memorial Park Cemetery; at the time a private cemetery in Redlands, California.
 His entire estate remained in dispute for almost thirteen years, and his will was proven at the Surrogate's Courthouse in New York City, on February 9, 1909, with Henry Atherton Forster as the primary beneficiary.